bci789/EmergenzHub/education/apprenticeship/bbs-otto-brenner/README.md

 This folder documents structural and didactic failures observed and formally raised during attendance at the BBS-ME Otto-Brenner-Schule.
 The documentation presented here is fact-bound, externally verified, and compiled in accordance with the same epistemological standards applied throughout this repository.
 The exit grade reflects a disrupted learning environment — not technical capability.
 The core issues are not personal grievances but institutionally documented patterns, independently confirmed by external academic sources.

+## Comparative Note: DKB vs. BBS-ME

+Both institutions offered the same program: IT Assistant (Informationstechnischer Assistent) at identical qualification level.
+The same person attended both.
+The academic content, curriculum structure, and entry requirements were equivalent.
+The grade outcomes diverged significantly between the two institutions.
+This divergence cannot be explained by individual capability.
+It is consistent with the documented environmental factors at each institution — and constitutes structural evidence that the transcript reflects conditions, not competence.

 Documented Issues
 1. Verified False Attribution — Leibniz Quote
 A quote attributed to Gottfried Wilhelm Leibniz was repeatedly used in classroom instruction: